 When it comes to muscle relaxants, Cyclobenzaprine is about as good as it gets.

 Now, for the obvious question…

-Although it was originally thought to work by agonizing alpha-adrenergic receptors and reducing the activity of Noradrenaline, research has comfirmed that this is not entirely true.
+Although Cyclobenzaprine was originally thought to work by agonizing alpha-adrenergic receptors and reducing the activity of Noradrenaline, research has revealed that this isn’t the primary mechanism of action.

 If that seems at all confusing, let me simplify it for you…

 Cyclobenzaprine relaxes your muscles by blocking nerve impulses that typically result in spasms and stiffness.